 Dr. Perry is a 2016 graduate of The Ohio State University College of Veterinary Medicine.
 She grew up on a farm in Johnstown, Ohio, where she cared for many animals including horses, pigs, llamas, goats, chickens, and ducks.
 She was active in 4-H and the United States Pony Club.
 Dr. Perry got her start in veterinary medicine with a job as an assistant in a mixed animal veterinary practice in her hometown during her senior year of high school.
 That experience fueled her interest to attend Otterbein University for her undergraduate degree in Equine Science.
 Dr. Perry focused on food animal medicine while attending veterinary school, but still maintains a passion for mixed animal veterinary medicine.
 In her spare time, Dr. Perry enjoys spending time shooting skeet and target shooting, going off-roading with her 4-wheeler and rail buggy, and traveling.

 Kayla grew up in Athens County Ohio, graduating from Federal Hocking High School in 2009.
 Kayla is also employed by Shade on State in Athens.
-She helps coach the Fed Hock 7th and 8th grade Middle School Volleyball teams.
-She plans on furthering her education at Columbus State Community College, pursing a degree for Veterinary technician.
 In her free time she enjoys painting, fishing and being with her family and friends.

 Kim lives in Salem Center on a 120 acre family farm, "Hickory Tree Farm" with her husband Lee Williams and 2 children, Courtnee and Zach.
 They raise cattle and sheep for the kids to show at the Meigs County Fair.
 She loves working with the animals and spending time with her family.